Moth-Tolias/ringbuffer/README.md

 ringbuffer implements the following methods and properties:

 ### `push`
-adds an element to the buffer.
+adds an element to the start of the buffer.

+### `pop`
+returns the element at the end of the buffer, and removes it.

 ### `shift`
 returns the element at the start of the buffer, and removes it.

-### `pop`
+### `unshift`
-returns the element at the end of the buffer, and removes it.
+adds an element to the end of the buffer.

 ### `clear`
 empties the array.